dohalloran/BiologyOpen-BLAST/README.md

-# README – From Majority-Vote DrugBank Predictions to Filtered BLAST Targets
+# Majority-Vote DrugBank Predictions to Filtered BLAST Targets

 This folder contains everything needed to go from a table of DrugBank majority-vote activity predictions to a final set of DrugBank target proteins that: